google/earthengine-community/tutorials/modis_ndvi_time_series_animation/modis-ndvi-time-series-animation.md

 });
 ```

 A join operation will be implemented that groups images by the 'doy' property just added.
-It expects two
+The join opperation
-collections: a distinct DOY collection and the complete collection.
-The complete collection exists, the
+expects two collections, in this case: a distinct DOY collection and the complete collection modified to
-distinct collection needs to be defined.
-Do so by filtering the complete collection to a single year of
+include the 'doy' property.
+The complete collection exists, the distinct collection needs to be defined.
-data e.g. 2013.
+Do so by filtering the complete collection to a single year of data e.g. 2013.

 ```js
 var dist = col.filterDate('2013-01-01', '2014-01-01');